oelizondo/learn-git/readme.md

 ####The dev branch

-Before anything else, we need to create a dev branch. the Dev branch allows us to break, refactor, add, delete as much code as we need before sending it to production.
+Before anything else, we need to create a dev branch. the Dev branch allows us to break, refactor, add, and delete as much code as we need before sending it to production, or a *final result*, which almost always is *master*.
 After all the code has been verified in Dev, we can merge it with master and push it.

 ```console
 $ git checkout -b dev